yokoyama-flogics/ibp_monitor_2/README.md

 - Bar Graph Visualizer was written by Nov.
 15.

+- Signal Cleaner was done by Nov.
+17.

+- Task Keeper to run the above parts continuously, by Nov.
+17.

+- Now coding Signal Recorder for SoftRock + PCM2980 USB CODEC adapter, by ALSA library.

 - Remaining code which I need to complete are,

 	- Map Visualizer (may be postponed?)
 	- Twitter bot (may be postponed?)
-	- Signal Files Cleaner

-Now I'm also investigating if I can quickly write Signal Recorder by Python and ALSA library.

 I guess, if I won't face any business problems, the above code will be completed by end of this November or December.